swetha952/GREENWAY-INSIGHTS---FUEL-EFFICIENCY-PREDICTOR/README.md

 # GREENWAY-INSIGHTS---FUEL-EFFICIENCY-PREDICTOR

 🚗 Project Overview
-Greenway Insights is an intelligent fuel efficiency prediction solution for vehicles, developed as part of the IBM EdTech Youth Challenge.
-This project harnesses the power of machine learning to accurately estimate a car’s miles-per-gallon (MPG) by analyzing multiple accessible vehicle characteristics.
+Greenway Insights is an intelligent fuel efficiency prediction solution for vehicles.This project harnesses the power of machine learning to accurately estimate a car’s miles-per-gallon (MPG) by analyzing multiple accessible vehicle characteristics.
 It enables users, manufacturers, and policymakers to make informed decisions that benefit both the economy and the environment.

 🎯 Project Goals
 Accurate Forecasts: Predict a car’s MPG using technical parameters such as weight, horsepower, acceleration, etc.